dotnetclub-net/dotnetclub/Readme.md

 ### Contributing

 Since this project is still under development, so It will be great to have your contribution.
 If you are planning to push back some code, please use the **dev** branch as your working branch.
 Pull reqeusts are only accepted through **dev** branch.
-This project is under [the MIT license](https://opensource.org/licenses/MIT).
+This project is open source under [the MIT license](https://opensource.org/licenses/MIT).

-&nbsp;

 &nbsp;